 Upcoming Activities and Events:

-American Academy of Religion Conference, Baltimore, MD (November 2013)
+American Academy of Religion Conference, San Diego, CA (November 2014)

-Canadian Congress of Humanities and Social Sciences, St. Catherine’s, ON (May 2014)
+Canadian Congress of Humanities and Social Sciences, Ottawa, ON (May 2015)